struthersdan/dotnet-ai-workshop/instructions/5_LanguageModels_Part2.md

 This is achieved by implementing those cross-cutting concerns as *middleware*.
 Built-in middleware currently includes:

  * Function invocation
+ * **MCP integration**
  * Logging
  * Open Telemetry
  * Caching

 Any middleware can freely be combined with other middleware and with any underlying AI service provider implementation.
-So, anyone building an `IChatClient` for a particular LLM backend doesn't need to implement their own version of function invocation, telemetry, etc.
+So, anyone building an `IChatClient` for a particular LLM backend doesn't need to implement their own version of function invocation, MCP integration, telemetry, etc.

 You've already used two types of middleware earlier in this session: `UseLogging` and `UseFunctionInvocation`.
 Now let's take a look at how the middleware pipeline works and how you can implement custom pipeline steps.